 Another future research direction would be to concentrate on the audio feature side.
 To improve the quality of audio features decomposing music signals into multiple sources would be an important step.
-As a first starting point it should be explored how simple decomposition techniques like the percussive-harmonic decomposition presented in [Pohle et al., 2010] would affect the quality of audio features.
+As a first starting point it should be explored how simple decomposition techniques like the percussive-harmonic decomposition presented in [?] would affect the quality of audio features.